valhalla/valhalla/docs/api/status/api-reference.md

 # Status service API reference

-By default the `/status` endpoint will simply return a HTTP status code of 200 without a response text, acting as a health endpoint for the HTTP API.
+By default the `/status` endpoint will simply return a HTTP status code of 200 with an empty JSON object, acting as a health endpoint for the HTTP API.

-However, if `"verbose": true` is passed as a request parameter it will return additional information about the loaded tileset. **Note** that gathering this additional information can be computationally expensive, hence the `verbose` flag can be disallowed in the configuration JSON (`allow_verbose`, default `false`).
+However, if `"verbose": true` is passed as a request parameter it will return additional information about the loaded tileset. **Note** that gathering this additional information can be computationally expensive, hence the `verbose` flag can be disallowed in the configuration JSON (`service_limits.status.allow_verbose`, default `false`).

 ## Outputs of the Status service